TessorNetwork/Furyhub/docs/get-started/wallets.md

 order: 5
 ---

-# FURYhub Wallets
+# GRIDhub Wallets

-These web and mobile wallets allow you to store & transfer FURY, delegate FURY to validators, and some of them also support ATOM.
+These web and mobile wallets allow you to store & transfer GRID, delegate GRID to validators, and some of them also support ATOM.
 Note that we do not endorse any of the wallets, they are listed for your convenience.

 - [Rainbow](https://www.rainbow.one/) (Android，iOS)
 - [Math Wallet](http://www.mathwallet.org/en/) (Android，iOS)